jonasjohansson/11.igem.se/pages/wiki/project/notebook.md

 ### October

--   3/10 Site directed mutagenisis in Switch plasmid to create BB1 and BB22 in separate plasmids.
+-   3/10 Site-directed mutagenesis in Switch plasmid to create BB1 and BB22 in separate plasmids.
 -   4/10 Screening of colonies of BB1 and BB2
--   8/10 Sequencing confirmed that the sequences of BB1, BB2, BB1.2, BB3 and AraC3 were correct.
-The sequencing of Model plasmid showed variations on the expected sequence.
+-   8/10 Sequencing confirmed that the sequences of BB1, BB2, BB1.2, BB3, and AraC3 were correct.
+The sequencing of the Model plasmid showed variations on the expected sequence.
 -   10/10 Adding full RBS to BB1 and BB2.
 -   16/10 Construct arrived and was transformed
 -   18/10 Flow Cytometry and Western blot were performed on induced (Arabinose 0.2%) and non-induced BB1, BB2, Switch Plasmid, AraC3.